dotnet/docs-maui/docs/user-interface/toolbaritem.md

 ## Enable or disable a ToolbarItem at runtime

-To enable of disable a <xref:Microsoft.Maui.Controls.ToolbarItem> at runtime, bind its <xref:Microsoft.Maui.Controls.MenuItem.Command> property to an `ICommand` implementation, and ensure that its `canExecute` delegate enables and disables the `ICommand` as appropriate.
+To enable or disable a <xref:Microsoft.Maui.Controls.ToolbarItem> at runtime, bind its <xref:Microsoft.Maui.Controls.MenuItem.Command> property to an `ICommand` implementation, and ensure that its `canExecute` delegate enables and disables the `ICommand` as appropriate.

 <!-- For more information, see [Enable or disable a MenuItem at runtime](menuitem.md#enable-or-disable-a-menuitem-at-runtime). -->